 Book of the Month

-The Woonsocket Harris Public Library Book Club will discuss Every Fifteen Minutes on Wednesday, April 27 at 7 p.m.
+The Woonsocket Harris Public Library Book Club will discuss The Book of Joan on Wednesday, July 20 at 7 p.m.